notional-finance/agents/README.md

 ## Configuration and Deployment

 An example configuration file and docker-compose.yml can be found in the example folder.
+A simple flash swap liquidator is included in `contracts/UniFlashSwap.sol` and can be deployed by running the `contracts/deploy.ts` script in the same folder.
+An example liquidator script using [OpenZeppelin Defender](https://openzeppelin.com/defender/) is included in `examples/defender.js`.

+If deploying in Kubernetes, a sample helm chart is included in `example/helm`.

 ## API Docs